Resolume Review and Summary of use with Ableton Live Link

 There are many reviews of Resolume around, so I won’t be going into detail on its operation here, but rather focussing on using Resolume as a performance tool for the producer that either uses Resolume alone or with Ableton Live.

 To give a very brief overview – Resolume allows live mixing of video (‘VJ’ style).
 Once loaded, you are presented with a grid of boxes – and each one can be loaded with a video clip (with or without audio), an audio clip, a still image or other media (there are many options from text effects and image masks to live webcam sources).
 This grid can then be used to trigger clips in real time (sound familiar, Ableton users?), and each element can have a huge array of effects and tools applied.
-There are many effects built in, and the system is also extensible through the use of 3rd party plugins.
+There are many effects built in, and the system is also extensible through the use of 3rd party plugins as well as Wire generated devices.

 As mentioned, Resolume is a great standalone tool for mixing audio and video.
 Without the need for any other software, it is easy to import audio clips, play them, sync them to video and apply all manner of effects including those which manipulate the video in response to the audio content.